invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 - [FACT1 (Romania)](#fact1)
 - [EN16931 (Generic)](#en16931)

 ## PEPPOL

-Invoice Ninja has now rolled out a PEPPOL access point which will be available for both self hosted and hosted users to route their e-invoices through the PEPPOL network.

-## How do I get started?

-### All users
+PEPPOL is the closest thing to a universal e-invoicing standard — a cross-border network that lets businesses in participating countries exchange invoices without bilateral integrations.
+Invoice Ninja operates its own PEPPOL access point, available to both hosted and self-hosted users, which routes your e-invoices onto the network.

+## Getting Started

-Each particular jurisdiction has a specific set of fields which MUST be populated in order for an e-invoice to be validated.
-For example, in Germany a Payment Means field is required within the e-invoice.
-What is this?
-This is the sending parties paymnet details, ie IBAN + financial account meta data such as bank, FIB etc. Without this data the e-invoice cannot be generated or sent.
-As you onboard through the application you will have the opportunity to validate your data to ensure delivery of your e-invoices.
+Each jurisdiction has its own set of fields that *must* be populated for an e-invoice to validate.
+In Germany, for example, a Payment Means field is required — that's the sending party's payment details such as the IBAN and related bank metadata.
+Without it the e-invoice cannot be generated or sent.
+During onboarding you'll have the chance to validate your data so nothing blocks delivery later.

-### Hosted users
-We will be sending out notifications to our hosted users for the steps required for onboarding in their particular region.

-### Self hosted users
-Self Hosted users will be proxying their e-invoices through our hosted platform.
-What does this mean?
-In order to send your e-invoices you'll need to register your service with Invoice Ninja and we will create your legal entity id for you.
-Your system will then route e-invoices through our system as required.
-For security and data privacy, the service will only ever proxy the data that is sent, we will never store the data that is sent.
+If you're on our hosted platform we'll send you region-specific onboarding instructions.
+Self-hosted users proxy their e-invoices through our hosted platform: you register your service with Invoice Ninja, we create a legal entity ID for you, and your system then routes e-invoices through ours.
+For security and data privacy, the proxy only relays the data that is sent — it's never stored on our side.

-## How do I prepare my Invoice Ninja installation to support e-invoicing?
-There are a few important considerations with e-invoicing.
+## Preparing Your Installation

+A few things are worth knowing before you flip e-invoicing on, because they change how you build and handle invoices going forward:

 1. All taxes must be applied at the line level.
-Total taxes are not supported with e-invoicing
+Invoice-level (total) taxes are not supported with e-invoicing.
+See [Line-Level vs Invoice-Level Tax](/docs/user-guide/user-guide#line-level-vs-invoice-level-tax) for the reasoning behind the two modes.
-2. If you do not charge VAT/TAX on your invoices, you still need to apply a tax code/reason ie. Cross Border exemption, seller with no VAT number etc
+2. If you don't charge VAT or tax on your invoices, you still need to apply a tax code or reason — for example, Cross Border exemption, or seller with no VAT number.
+The e-invoice schema requires an explicit answer to "why no tax?" rather than silence.
-3. After an invoice has been "sent" it can never be modified, instead if there are changes that need to be applied you must create a new Invoice/Credit with the changes
+3. Once an invoice has been *sent* it can never be modified.
+If something needs to change, create a new invoice or credit with the correction.
+This is a compliance rule, not a UI limitation — a sent e-invoice is effectively a legal document in transit.
-4. To create a credit note for PEPPOL you need to use a negative invoice.
-This will generate the correct document type for PEPPOL.
+4. To issue a credit note under PEPPOL, use a negative invoice.
+That's what triggers the correct PEPPOL document type on the wire.

 ## Can I receive e-invoices?

-Yes!
-(Self hosted users will receive these via a cron which will poll Invoice Ninja Servers every 4 hours.)
+Yes.
+On our hosted platform this is automatic.
+Self-hosted users receive inbound e-invoices via a cron that polls Invoice Ninja servers every four hours.

-## Getting started checklist
+## Getting Started Checklist

-### Supported Countries:
+### Supported Countries

-The list below are the currently supported PEPPOL countries
+The countries currently supported for PEPPOL delivery are:

 - Austria
 - Belgium
 - Denmark
 - Germany
 - Iceland
 - Ireland
 - Luxembourg
 - Netherlands
 - Norway
 - Sweden

-If your country is not listed, most likely it means they do not support the standard PEPPOL format and are what is known as a CTC (Continuous Transaction Controls) where they have custom requirements for their e-invoicing.
-CTC countries are not currently supported, and it is important to note that in 2030 all EU countries will be required to use the standard PEPPOL network implementation.
+From early May 2026, these countries will also enjoy full PEPPOL support;

+- Andorra
+- Australia
+- Bulgaria
+- Switzerland
+- Cyprus
+- Czech Republic
+- Estonia
+- Spain
+- Finland
+- France
+- United Kingdom
+- Greece
+- Croatia
+- Hungary
+- Italy
+- Japan
+- Liechtenstein
+- Lithuania
+- Latvia
+- Malaysia
+- New Zealand
+- Poland
+- Portugal
+- Romania
+- Singapore
+- Slovenia
+- Slovakia
+- United States

 ### Hosted Users

- - Register with your government body if e-invoices are to be routed via government portal.
+1. Register with your government body if e-invoices are to be routed via a government portal.
- - Enable e-invoicing (Settings > E Invoice - select e invoice type => PEPPOL)
+2. Enable e-invoicing at **Settings > E Invoice**, and select PEPPOL as the e-invoice type.
- - Ensure your company details pass validation (Settings > E-Invoicing - Validation)
+3. Ensure your company details pass validation at **Settings > E-Invoicing - Validation**.
- - Generate and send e-invoices!
+4. Generate and send e-invoices.

 ### Self Hosted Users

- - Register with your government body if e-invoices are to be routed via government portal.
+1. Register with your government body if e-invoices are to be routed via a government portal.
- - Register your entity with Invoice Ninja.
+2. Register your entity with Invoice Ninja.
- - Ensure your company details pass validation (Settings > E-Invoicing - Validation)
+3. Ensure your company details pass validation at **Settings > E-Invoicing - Validation**.
- - Enable e-invoicing (Settings > E Invoice - select e invoice type => PEPPOL)
+4. Enable e-invoicing at **Settings > E Invoice**, and select PEPPOL as the e-invoice type.
- - Generate and send e-invoices!
+5. Generate and send e-invoices.

 ## Code lists / values

+For e-invoicing there are several mandatory fields, one of them is the Payment Means.
+This is your preferred means of being paid by your client, for EU users, select Credit Transfer (code 30).
+This will allow you to enter your IBAN and BIC.

+The full list of available means is listed below:

 <a id="payment-means-codelist"></a>
 <details>